Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Experiments

-We split results by prediction correctness because our primary interest lies in correctly classified cases.
-For incorrect predictions, IoU scores are generally lower, either because the model attends to features of the wrong class or fails to localize the target object entirely.
-A similar pattern is observed for the Euclidean distance between the CoMs of the ground truth segmentation mask and the predicted heatmap.
-Despite this, Winsor-CAM yields higher IoU and lower CoM distances than both final-layer Grad-CAM and naïve mean-layer aggregation, even on misclassified examples.
-This likely stems from the comparative evaluation protocol, defined in section~\ref{sec:comparative_evaluation_protocol}, selecting the optimal $p$-value for each case (i.e., maximizing IoU or minimizing distance), to enable consistent metric comparisons.
-Qualitative illustrations of these effects are shown in Figs.~\ref{fig:winsorcam_ious} and~\ref{fig:winsorcam_ious_incor} for a correctly classified image and an incorrectly classified image, respectively.
-Each figure displays both IoU and CoM distance overlays, highlighting the improved spatial alignment achieved by Winsor-CAM.
+Based on these findings, DenseNet121 with mean aggregation and bilinear interpolation was selected as the representative configuration for all subsequent analyses (fixed $p$-value analysis, and ablation study), achieving the best localization performance among all tested architectures: 0.468±0.186 IoU, 0.059±0.045 CoM distance, with competitive insertion AUC (0.656±0.217) and deletion AUC (0.197±0.170).

-A key finding is that the final-layer Grad-CAM tends to yield more accurate CoMs than naïve mean aggregation.
-However, it underperforms in terms of IoU compared to the mean aggregation of all layers.
-Winsor-CAM is able to produce both higher IoU values and lower Euclidean distances when compared to both the final-layer Grad-CAM and the naïve mean aggregation of every layer's Grad-CAM outputs.
-This shows that Winsor-CAM is able to better localize features that are indicative of the predicted class.
+\textbf{Per-Image Variability and Semantic Tunability.} We split results by prediction correctness because correctly classified cases are our primary interest.
+For incorrect predictions, IoU scores are generally lower as the model attends to wrong-class features or fails to localize the target object.
+Despite this, Winsor-CAM yields higher IoU and lower CoM distances than both baselines, even on misclassified examples, likely due to the evaluation protocol (Section~\ref{sec:comparative_evaluation_protocol}) selecting optimal $p$-values per image.